Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 The figure below presents a schematic overview of the relations between the key concepts and packages in visualization.
 Naturally, "Geometry & Topology" is just an example of application data that can be handled by *AIS*, and application-specific interactive objects can deal with any  kind of data.

-@figure{visualization_image003.png, "Key concepts and packages in visualization"}
+@figure{visualization_image003.png,"Key concepts and packages in visualization",400}

 To answer different needs of CASCADE users, this User's Guide offers the following three paths in reading it.